-FWC conducted six aerial surveys from October 2021 to May 2022 in the Indian River Lagoon, from Ponce Inlet to Jupiter Inlet, as part of the response to the unprecedented manatee Unusual Mortality Event (https://myfwc.com/research/manatee/rescue-mortality-response/ume/ for more information regarding the Atlantic coast manatee UME).
-These surveys were conducted in partnership with Mote Marine Laboratory and the USFWS to document manatee numbers and distribution during the declared UME.
-Counts of manatees in the Indian River Lagoon ranged from 458 in October to 1,370 in March.
-Most manatees were sighted in the northern portion of the survey area in Mosquito Lagoon, with the exception of the January survey when most manatees were sighted at warm-water sites.
+FWC conducted six aerial surveys from October 2022 to May 2023 in the Indian River Lagoon, from Ponce Inlet to Jupiter Inlet, as part of the response to the unprecedented manatee Unusual Mortality Event (https://myfwc.com/research/manatee/rescue-mortality-response/ume/ for more information regarding the Atlantic coast manatee UME).
+These surveys were conducted to document manatee numbers and distribution during the declared UME.
+Counts of manatees in the Indian River Lagoon ranged from 723 in October to 1,931 in

+March.
+The region with the highest number of manatees counted in each survey was the northern portion of the survey area in Mosquito Lagoon.